Most frequently asked questions

 No, we hire the workers out to you on an outsourcing basis.

-Can I take on these employees as well?
+Can I hire these employees myself?

 On the basis of consultation, a skilled person can always be accommodated in exchange for remuneration to be negotiated.